 Isaiah Collier made his mark in Chicago, in bands such as Angel Bat Dawid’s Brotherhood and as an accompanist for Chance The Rapper and Wadada Leo Smith, among others.
 His five-part suite Cosmic Transitions was recorded at the Van Gelder Studio in New Jersey, founded by legendary engineer Rudy Van Gelder.
 The album, going by the same name, was awarded a five-star review in leading jazz magazine Downbeat.

-Will perform at So What’s Next Downtown – Sunday, October 30, free admission.
+Isaiah Collier & The Chosen Few will be performing at So What’s Next Downtown – Sunday, 30 October